gem/oq-engine/docs/effective-realizations.rst

 identical and there are no seeds, so the computation is done only once, in an efficient way.

-In our tests, we have a case (`classical/case_16`) with a *huge* source model logic tree.
-With full enumeration, it would produce XXX realizations.
-Therefore sampling is necessary, otherwise the computation would run out of memory (and would take years anyway).

-Convergency of the event based hazard curves to the classical hazard curves
+Convergency of the event based hazard calculator
 ---------------------------------------------------------------------------

 Are the effective realizations produced by an event based calculation the same as the one produced by an equivalent classical calculation?
-The answer is yes and do: they are the same in theory, since the result of an event based calculation should converge to the result of the equivalent classical calculation, however in practice if the parameters `number_of_logic_tree_samples` and `ses_per_logic_tree_path` (the product
+The answer is yes and no: they are the same in theory, since the result of an event based calculation should converge to the result of the equivalent classical calculation, however in practice if the parameters `number_of_logic_tree_samples` and `ses_per_logic_tree_path` (the product